-Section 4 - Non-voting partners: The general non-voting membership (partner organization) is open to any entity that supports the purpose statement in Article I, Section 2.
+Section 4 - Non-voting partners: The general non-voting membership (partner

 Roles and responsibilities of partner organizations:

 - Agree to support and advance the goals and objectives of the Forum. - Be genuinely interested in the Forum and an external advocate for its goals/objectives. - Actively participate. - Offer capacity, technical assistance and funding when possible.